Dogra dynasty: Hereditary fiefdom

+Jammu and Kashmir State

 Maharaja Partab Singh (enthroned in 1885) saw the construction of Banihal Cart Road (B.C.
 Road) mainly to facilitate telegraph services.
 During WWI he provided one Mountain Battery and three Infantry Battalions to fight for the British in East Africa, Palestine and Mesopotamia.
 For the services of his troops the state was awarded a hereditary 21-guns salute.

 One of the main residences of the maharajas was the Sher Garhi Palace in their summer capital Srinagar.